+Perhaps you would like a customised self-drive tour to visit some of Scotland's best gardens?
 Scotland Made Easy can plan a personal itinerary to suit your interests, budget and time available.
 They will book you into recommended accommodation where you are assured of quality, comfort and hospitality - usually in 4 or 5 star B&Bs in Scottish homes.
 Optional 'specials' include a night in a castle, church, lighthouse, country mansion, etc.

 DUMFRIES AND GALLOWAY

 - Castle Kennedy Gardens

 Just 5 miles east of Stranraer in south-west Scotland are the colourful grounds of ruined Castle Kennedy feauturing rhododendrons, azaleas, magnolias and embrothriums.
 Open daily from 10am to 5pm from Easter until the end of September.
 Price approx. 2 UK pounds for adults, 1 UK pound for children.
 Light refreshments are available and you can also buy plants.
 Tel: 01776 702024.

 - Woodfall Gardens Nursery (Glasserton, Whithorn, Newton Stewart, Galloway) includes a historic 3-acre walled garden which is open Thursdays and Sundays.
 Plants for sale all year round.
 Tel: 01988 500692

 - Kailzie Garden

 At Kailzie, near Peebles, you can explore walled gardens, herbaceous borders, greenhouses and woodland walks in 17 acres of grounds.
 Stocked fishing pond, plants for sale, art gallery.
 Contact Lady Angela Buchan-Hepburn.
 Tel: 01721 720 007.

 - Brodick Castle and Gardens